Rabitharugh2005/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 # networkwalks-B082-week1-Cybersecurity-lab-setup
 Cybersecurity Lab Setup
 what is the purpose of this ?
-which steps i followed?
+The purpose is to create a safe and manageable Kali Linux environment for learning Linux, networking, and cybersecurity concepts without affecting the main operating system. which steps i followed?
 Step 1.
 Download & install 7-zip: https://7-zip.org/download.html
 Step 2.
 Download & install Virtualbox on your laptop/PC: https://virtualbox.org/wiki/Downloads